 Examines practical dimensions of teaching at the college level.
 Topics to be discussed include syllabus and course development, lecture and assignment preparation, pedagogy, and classroom dynamics.
 Students also develop a statement of their teaching philosophy.

-Open to PhD and ThD students only.
+Open to PhD & ThD students only.
 Credit not applicable to graduation.
+Pass/No Pass only

 REL 698A

 Dissertation Proposal Seminar (3 units)